What are Pregnancy Tests

 What are the different types of pregnancy tests I can have?

 Two types of urine pregnancy tests used by FPA are the urine chorionic gonadotrophin (UCG) and the Early Pregnancy Test (EPT).
 We do not to blood testing for pregnancy.

 - The UCG is a presumptive urine test offered to patients whose menstrual cycle is at least two weeks late.
-This test is not as sensitive as the EPT and results are available within the hour.
-There is a‚ no charge for the UCG‚ test.
+This test is not as sensitive as the EPT.

 When will I have my results of a pregnancy test done at FPA?

-You will have the results of either pregnancy test we offer within one hour of taking it.
+You will have the results of either pregnancy test during your visit.

 Are pregnancy tests 100% accurate?

 Because false positives and false negatives can occur, it is important to come in if you have tested positive on any pregnancy test or have tested negative and still believe you are pregnant.
 Pregnancy tests cannot be used alone as a diagnosis of pregnancy because false positive and false negative results can occur.
 False readings can be caused if the urine is too diluted, the pregnancy is very early, or in ectopic pregnancy.

 If I take a home pregnancy test, when should I take it?

 A first morning urine specimen is preferred for pregnancy testing because the pregnancy hormone is more concentrated so you should take it as soon as you wake up in the morning, the first time you urinate that day.